Willster419/RelhaxModpack/README.md

 <details>
 <summary><b>Performance</b> — {TODO: One-liner summary}...</summary>
   <ul>
 		<li>For the first time in modpack history, the installation process is multi-threaded, meaning that it can install multiple mods at once.
-The install process is optimized for 8 core systems.</li>
+The install process is optimized for 8-core systems.</li>
-		<li>The loading and installation times of this modpack vs. inno setup modpacks have been reduced by up to  **89%** and **60%** on a standard hard drive using the standard extraction mode.
+		<li>The loading and installation times of this modpack vs. Inno setup modpacks have been reduced by up to  <b><ins>89%</b></ins> and <b><ins>60%</b></ins> on a standard hard drive using the standard extraction mode.
 The times are even further reduced for those with WoT installed on an SSD using the multicore extraction mode.</li>
 	</ul>
 </details>
 <details>